lostmapper/lost-mapper-middleman/source/articles/2023-11-20-setting-up-python3-for-gis-on-macos.html.markdown

 I use several different programming languages in my day-to-day and after using various tools over the years have settled on using [asdf](https://asdf-vm.com/) to install and manage those languages.

-asdf makes it easy to install multiple versions of a language and switch between them as your projects require.
+`asdf` makes it easy to install multiple versions of a language and switch between them as your projects require.
 They provide extensive documentation on [Installing asdf](https://asdf-vm.com/guide/getting-started.html).

-Once asdf is installed we can add its Python plugin, install the latest version of Python, and set that version as our default:
+Once `asdf` is installed we can add its Python plugin, install the latest version of Python, and set that version as our global default:

     $ asdf plugin add python
     $ asdf install python latest